How to Set Up Webhooks

 Managing Webhooks

-Section titled “Managing Webhooks”- Pause — Temporarily disable a webhook without deleting it
+Section titled “Managing Webhooks”- Activate / Deactivate — Toggle a webhook off without deleting it

 - Delete — Remove a webhook you no longer need